dazzaji/dc-code-prototype/README.md

 XInclude
 --------

-We distribute the DC Code XML in two formats.

-1. One large, 73 MB XML file.
-2. A collection of smaller XML files that are linked together through XInclude.

-This documentation assumes you are working with the one-big-file format.

-In the second format, any `<level>` element may be replaced by an XInclude reference to another file containing the element.
-Except in files for section levels, which never have XIncludes inside them.
-In this format the top-level file is:
+The Code begins in [index.xml](index.xml) but is broken apart into many small files using XInclude.
+Any "big" `<level>` element may be replaced by an XInclude element referencing another file, using a relative path, whose root node semantically belongs at the location of the XInclude.

+We split the code at Titles, Chapters, Sections, and several other big levels between Chapter and Section.
+An XInclude element never appears within a Section or placeholder.

+The top-level `index.xml` file looks like this:

 	<level>
 	  <type>document</type>